pacemade/inmyshoes/_profiles/03Daniel Moniz.md

 headImage: /assets/images/portraits/daniel_moniz/daniel_moniz_p.jpg
 images: /assets/images/portraits/daniel_moniz/daniel_moniz-
-quote1: I can have interesting chats with people, help them out and that kind of thing, that’d be cool yeah, but being stopped on the street, less cool.
-quote2: I feel like a robot, like a singing robot.
+quote1: I developed a philosophy over time where every day has to have a chore.
 quote3: The more we can create analogies, relatable situations—the easier it is to learn something.
 I have a million of those things now, and they just all build up.
-quote4: You can pay for a show, and have paid to be entertained, but it’s not up to you what entertainment means, it’s up to the entertainer.
+quote4: It’s not up to you what entertainment means, it’s up to the entertainer.
+quote5: I mean it might be nice getting a heads up about the technological singularity or something
+quote6: If there’s too much guidance, I start to crumble.
+I start to rebel.

 ---